juliansommer/prompts/README.md

 ## Features

-Currently the site has these features.
+Currently the site has these features:

 - CRUD
   - Create Post